Alligator hailensis

 Alligator hailensis, or Haile alligator, is a large, extinct species of Alligator known from the early Pleistocene of Florida.
-It is named after the town of Haile, Florida, where it was found.
+It is named after the Haile Quarry site, where it was found.
 Its age and skeletal morphology is intermediate between the geologically older Alligator mefferdi and the modern American alligator, making it a transitional fossil.

 History and naming

 The remains of Alligator hailensis were found in the Haile 7C and 7G fossil sites, late Blancan assemblages from Alachua County, Florida, likely representing water-filled sinkholes that were covered in sediments.
 These fossil localities yielded a minimum of forty-three individual alligators, possibly even more, bridging the gap between species from the Pliocene and the modern American alligator.
 Out of these, specimen UF 224688, a complete skull with mandible and assorted postcranial remains ranging from vertebrae to limb bones, was chosen as the holotype.
 The specific name hailensis is derived from the name of the fossil sites.